antedebaas/Viesti-Reports/README.md

 ![DMARC-Reports][screenshot-dmarc]
 ![SMTP-TLS-Reports][screenshot-smtptls]

-I needed a quick and easy way to view my dmarc and smtp tls reports.
+I needed a quick and easy way to view my DMARC and SMTP-TLS reports.
+It also provides hosting for BIMI files and Outlook autodiscover.
 This is a simple symfony project that can read the inbox for new reports and process them.
 I you use it you should use it with a special sole-purpose email address.